folio-org/docs/content/en/docs/Acquisitions/Receiving/_index.md

 ---
 title: "Receiving"
 linkTitle: "Receiving"
-date: 2021-12-14
+date: 2022-03-21
 weight: 50
 tags: ["parenttopic"]
 ---

-The Receiving app allows you to indicate that order lines created in the Orders app have been received by the library.
+The Receiving app allows you to indicate that materials ordered through the creation of purchase order lines in the Orders app have been received by the library.

 Definition of terms related to the Receiving app: